 Payment Changes and Linking Payment to Quality

 The ACA makes refinements to payment systems and links payment to quality of care.
-Access resources on Medicare payment for information on changes in new payment rules and programs such as PQRS and hospital readmissions reduction.
 Access resources on private insurance payment changes and updates on the latest reimbursement issues and trends.

 The ACA provided for funding increases to the program integrity efforts, such as auditing programs.